Perak Football Association

-Perak Football Association (PAFA; Persatuan Bolasepak Perak) is the governing body of football for the state of Perak, Malaysia.
+Perak Football Association or Perak Amateur Football Association (PAFA; Persatuan Bolasepak Perak) is the governing body of football for the state of Perak, Malaysia.
 PAFA is responsible for coordinating and developing regional football, and has teamed up with the Football Association of Malaysia (FAM) as the official governing body of football in Malaysia.

 History

 Origins

 Founded in 1921 as Perak Amateur Football Association (Persatuan Bola Sepak Amatur Perak), Perak has been represented by a team in the Malaya Cup since its inaugural season.
 They were also one of the founding members of the Malayan Football Association (the predecessor to the modern Football Association of Malaysia) in 1926.
 However, the team was not officially registered until 18 April 1951, when the newly formed governing body of Perak football, the Perak Amateur Football Association (PAFA) took over its management.